xamarin/xamarin-macios/docs/website/mtouch-errors.md

 * `__monotouch_content_*` and `__monotouch_pages_*` resources; and
 * Native libraries embedded inside a binding assembly;

+<h3><a name="MT2040"/>MT2040: Default HttpMessageHandler setter failed processing `...`.</h3>

+Something unexpected occured when trying to set the default `HttpMessageHandler` for the application.
+Please file a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

+<h3><a name="MT2050"/>MT2050: Code Remover failed processing `...`.</h3>

+Something unexpected occured when trying to remove code from BCL shipping with the application.
+Please file a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

+<h3><a name="MT2060"/>MT2060: Sealer failed processing `...`.</h3>

+Something unexpected occured when trying to seal types or methods (final) or when devirtualizing some methods.
+The assembly causing the issue is named in the error message.
+In order to fix this issue the assembly will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

+<h3><a name="MT2070"/>MT2070: Metadata Reducer failed processing `...`.</h3>

+Something unexpected occured when trying to reduce the metadata from the application.
+The assembly causing the issue is named in the error message.
+In order to fix this issue the assembly will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

+<h3><a name="MT2080"/>MT2080: MarkNSObjects failed processing `...`.</h3>

+Something unexpected occured when trying to mark `NSObject` subclasses from the application.
+The assembly causing the issue is named in the error message.
+In order to fix this issue the assembly will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 # MT3xxx: AOT error messages

 <!--